What are Personality Disorders?

 - Dependent Personality Disorder (psychological dependence on other people)

-It is important to note that, obsessive compulsive disorder (OCD) is an anxiety disorder, not a personality disorder.
-Click here to read more about OCD (obsessive compulsive disorder).
+It is important to note the distinction between obsessive-compulsive personality disorder and obsessive-compulsive disorder (OCD), which is an anxiety disorder.
+While the names are similar, the disorders and associated symptoms are hugely different.
+Click here to read more about OCD (obsessive-compulsive disorder).

-Methods Typically Used in Therapy for Personality Disorder
+Methods Typically Used in Therapy for Personality Disorders

 Treatments almost always involve psychotherapy or talk therapy.
 From there, the therapist will diagnose the actual issue and personality disorder and treatment can progress.